awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

   Example: If the current capacity is 10 instances and the adjustment is 10 percent, then when this policy is performed, 1 instance is added to the group for a total of 11 instances\.

-With **PercentChangeInCapacity**, you can also specify the minimum number of instances to scale \(using the `MinAdjustmentMagnitude` parameter or **Add instances in increments of at least** in the console\)\.
+With `PercentChangeInCapacity`, you can also specify the minimum number of instances to scale \(using the `MinAdjustmentMagnitude` parameter or **Add instances in increments of at least** in the console\)\.
 For example, suppose that you create a policy that adds 25 percent and you specify a minimum increment of 2 instances\.
 If you have an Auto Scaling group with 4 instances and the scaling policy is executed, 25 percent of 4 is 1 instance\.
 However, because you specified a minimum increment of 2, there are 2 instances added\.

 ## Step Adjustments<a name="as-scaling-steps"></a>

 When you create a step scaling policy, you add one or more step adjustments that enable you to scale based on the size of the alarm breach\.
-Each step adjustment specifies a lower bound for the metric value, an upper bound for the metric value, and the amount by which to scale, based on the scaling adjustment type\.
+Each step adjustment specifies the following:
++ A lower bound for the metric value
++ An upper bound for the metric value
++ The amount by which to scale, based on the scaling adjustment type

 There are a few rules for the step adjustments for your policy:
 + The ranges of your step adjustments can't overlap or have a gap\.